tarickali/tetris-ai/README.md

 All dependencies for this project can be found in `requirements.txt`.

-To only run the main game you only need to install `pygame`.
-To run the main game and train associated agents, you will also need to install `numpy`, `torch`, and `matplotlib`.
+To only run the main game you only need to install `pygame` and `numpy`.
+To run the main game and train associated agents, you will also need to install `torch` and `matplotlib`.